simirian/nvim-manager/README.md

 ### Workspaces

-Access the workspaces API in lua with `require("nvim-manager.workspaces")`:
+Access the workspaces API in lua with `require("manager.workspaces")`:

 | memeber        | usage                                              |
 | -------------- | -------------------------------------------------- |